sim0n-sys/wildlife/README.md

 ## wildlife

 Wildlife Tracker is an app that allows one to records of various animal,It allows one to create rangers,locations and animals .
 It also allows you to view rangers locations, and animals.
-Using this fetures the application helps to track and moniter animals.
+Using this fetures the application helps to track and moniter animals in there enviroment.